craftingcity/The-Known-World/MAIN/Game Notes/NPCs/Leaders/Arthur Simonson.md

 ---
 # The Great Adventurer King, Arthur Simonson

-> A tall human man with dark curly hair
+> A tall human man with dark curly hair and brown skin.
+He wears a set of leather armor underneath a large blue

 An eternally young (as graced by some manipulation of the Weave) adventurer king.
 He holds many titles, which [[Balthazar Wumfingle|his attendant]] refuses not to say, but prefers to be known to his friends as Artie.